Formal Reasoning About Confidence and Automated Verification of Neural Networks: Top-k Robustness

 \section{Top-k Robustness}

+Till now, we have considered robustness variants involving confidence, now we show that even other variants can easily be captured by our framework.
 We consider the notion of top-$k$ robustness introduced in~\cite{NEURIPS2021_8df6a659}.
 Suppose a function $N$ computes the logits values at the neural network's output layer, where $N_i(x)$ represents the value at the $i^{th}$ dimension.
 Let $N(x,k)$ denote the $k^{th}$ highest value of the logits.
 The function $N^k(x) = \{i \mid N_i(x) \geq N(x,k)\}$ intuitively represents the set of classes with the top $k$ highest values of the logits.
 Top-$k$ robustness is then defined as:

 See Figure~\ref{fig:topk} for an example.
 Its negation can be expressed as:

 Letting $y_1,...,y_m = N(x')$, we can capture this, i.e., $N^k(x) \neq N^k(x')$ constraint using